 - type of work performed, and

-- name of who owes the money.
+- name of person or company who owes the money.

-You can include costs for:
+Generally, you can include costs for:

-- Labor costs and wages
+- Labor and wages

 - Materials and supplies incorporated into the project